 Drinks at a lobby bar in Las Vegas are going to cost between $8-$12 on average, although some cocktails may be as high as $15.
 At nightclubs, you can instantly tack a few dollars onto that total.
 Expect drinks prices inside of nightclubs and pool parties to be somewhere within the following range:

 |Type of Drink||Price|

-If you plan on spending most of your time at nightclubs and pool parties, drinks can get expensive really quick.
+If you plan on spending most of your time at nightclubs and pool parties, drinks can get expensive really quickly.
 This is why I recommend pre-gaming before you get to the club.